-The Bolle and Friends tour is in full swing, and one of the stops is Istanbul where Roberto Bolle went to be photographed last month.
-He talked to Giancarlo Dotto for Italy’s Gioia magazine:
+The Bolle and Friends tour is in full swing, and one of the stops is Istanbul where Roberto Bolle was photographed last month.
+He talked to Giancarlo Dotto for Italy's Gioia magazine:

 Would you have given Natalie Portman the Oscar for Black Swan?

 I would have, yes, until I found out that she was not doing the more complicated steps.
 She said that she'd been working hard for nine months before filming, and that she'd studied dance as a child.
 However, it was her head on another's body.
 Therefore I would have taken her Oscar away.
 As an actress she can be wonderful, but to take credit for something you didn't do…

 The director of the film, Darren Aronofsky, hit hard with some disturbing images.

 I was disturbed by the transformation scenes because you can't tell whether it's real or imagined.
 I didn't like the ballet world associated with these excesses.
 Many viewers could think that this madness, the extreme rivalry, food problems, the obsession with the body, make up our world.
 It's not like that.
 To dance at a high level you can't be mentally or physically disturbed.